wp-plugins/nextend-facebook-connect/readme.txt

 2. Our Social Connect plugins in the profile page for account linking

 == Changelog ==

+= 1.4.29 =
+* "There was an error with the FB auth!" fix

 = 1.4.28 =
 * Certificate fix